 Quirky Australian botanical illustrator, Olive Pink developed the garden back in the 1950s.

 As a reserve for arid region flora, it is also a haven for the local fauna.
 If you’re lucky, you might even encounter some of the native residents who are almost as quirky as the garden’s namesake!

 This a great place for an early morning walk with some wallaby-spotting thrown in for good measure, followed by a coffee at the café in the Garden.

 12. Standley Chasm

-I know we usually recommend an early morning or late afternoon expedition to see the geology at it’s finest with the slanted rays of the sun highlighting the colour in the rock… Well this is one occasion where we tell you to throw that advice out the window!
+I know we usually recommend an early morning or late afternoon expedition to see the geology at it’s finest with the slanted rays of the sun highlighting the colour of the rock… Well, this is one occasion where we tell you to throw that advice out the window!

 13. The Araluen Cultural Precinct

 This is the beating heart of the rich artistic and cultural identity of Alice Springs.

 Featuring four art galleries, most notably the Albert Namatjira Gallery, the Araluen Cultural Precinct encompasses the arts centre, museums, a craft centre and Aboriginal sacred sites.

 This precinct will inform, enlighten and entertain with one-of-a-kind events such as The Alice Springs Beanie Festival and the nationally significant Desert Mob exhibition.